-Rhabdomyolysis and AKI in a single case have been reported.18 However, in a 2013 report of 16 cases of AKI, tubular necrosis was identified on biopsy but no pigmented deposits or urine myoglobin were found, suggesting rhabdomyolysis wasn't the primary cause of the AKI.
-Ultimately, the etiology of the AKI is unclear, but a direct toxic effect of synthetic cannabinoids or its contaminants has been proposed.19
+Rhabdomyolysis and AKI in a single case have been reported.
+However, in a 2013 report of 16 cases of AKI, tubular necrosis was identified on biopsy with no pigmented deposits or urine myoglobin found, suggesting rhabdomyolysis wasn't the primary cause of the AKI.
+Ultimately, the etiology of the AKI is unclear, but a direct toxic effect of synthetic cannabinoids or its contaminants has been proposed.